nialov/nialov-py-template/README.rst

 Template Development
 --------------------

-Run tests for the template with:
+Run tests for the template with ``pipx`` or ``nix + pipx``:

 .. code:: bash

-   # Install with poetry
+   # With nix (installs all development dependencies automatically)
-   poetry install
+   nix develop -c pipx run nox
-   # Run tests
+   # Without nix but with pipx
-   poetry run nox # -- optional posargs to limit testing targets (see noxfile)
+   pipx run nox

 Testing uses another, scaffolded Python project in ``./test_template/`` directory.
+To run tests for supported Python version 3.8 and 3.9 you need to have them installed on your system if you do not use ``nix``.